Crestwave/bf/README.md

 - The cell is left unchanged on EOF
 - Input is line buffered

-Any other behavior varies to suit the languages.
+Any other behavior may vary to suit the languages.